|Library Home... Information Literacy|

 Individual Research Consultations (IRC)

-IRC services are available to Chapman faculty and students that need in-depth and/or more individualized research assistance or guidance.
-Examples of research/information needs that fall within the scope of this service include: instruction and research strategies on specific electronic research resources or databases on a specific topic or discipline; understanding and strategies on searching for peer-reviewed resources; how to cite electronic sources, etc. This service is available by appointment with a librarian, within a reasonable turn-around time after a request is submitted.
+IRC services are available to Chapman faculty and students who need in-depth and/or more individualized research assistance or guidance.
+Examples of research/information needs that fall within the scope of this service include: developing research strategies for identifying and locating authoritative resources; creating effective search strategies for databases; and proper citation of sources.
+This service is available by appointment with a librarian, within a reasonable turn-around time after a request is submitted.
 Individual research consultations generally last for 30-60 minutes.
 To facilitate your request, please complete this form.
 A librarian will contact you within 2 business days to schedule a consultation.

 Chapman University Leatherby Libraries